 Have you ever walked past a small artisan cake shop where all their products line the windows?
-The soft, bouncy cakes, glistening chocolate and thick double cream, calling to you like a sugar angel from on high.
-Soon, the allure becomes too much to handle, and before you know it, you are walking through the door.
-As you order the cake, you are full of optimism and excitement.
-And as you leave, your treat in hand, you look forward to savouring its delights.
-But, as you arrive home and unwrap your tasty treat, you realise it no longer seems as lovely as it did in the shop.
-And as you bite into it, the disappointment is heightened by a bland taste; your optimism quickly fading as you realise the cake is nothing but a disappointment.
+If you have, I am sure you will agree; the soft, bouncy cakes, glistening chocolate, and thick double cream call to you like a sugar angel from on high.
+Before long, the allure becomes too much to handle, and you walk through the door.
+As you order the cake, you are full of optimism and excitement, and as you leave, your treat in hand, you look forward to savouring its delights.
+But, as you arrive home and unwrap your tasty treat, you realise it no longer seems as lovely as it did in the shop, and as you bite into it, the cake is nothing but a disappointment.

-Like that cake in the window, Director Jimmy Giannopoulos’ The Birthday Cake looks promising but is ultimately disappointing.
-His star-studded movie stuffed to the brim with potential and brief moments of brilliance.
-However, these fleeting moments are all too often lost in an ocean of problems.
-These problems stem from a lack of space and time in focusing on the back story and characters at the film’s heart.
-The narrative arc rushed, confusing and full of gaping holes from the first scene to the last.
-Ultimately, this leads to a feeling of incompleteness as the final credits roll.
-In fact, I found myself wondering whether there is another hour of footage laying on a cutting room floor due to an overzealous editor.
+Like that disappointing but alluring cake in the window, Director Jimmy Giannopoulos’ The Birthday Cake looks promising but is ultimately frustrating.
+Here his star-studded movie is stuffed to the brim with potential and brief moments of brilliance.
+However, these fleeting moments are lost in an ocean of problems.
+The Birthday Cake’s issues stem from a lack of space and time to focus on the back story and characters at the film’s heart.
+Here the narrative arc feels rushed, confusing and full of gaping holes from the first scene to the last, leading to a hollow feeling as the final credits roll.
+In fact, I wondered whether there was another hour of footage lying on a cutting room floor due to an overzealous editor.

 Gio (Shiloh Fernandez) is a square peg in a round hole.
-Born into a mob family, Gio is uncomfortable with the responsibilities that sit on his young shoulders; his duties escalated by his father’s murder.
-His older cousin Leo (Emory Cohen) acting as his protector from a young age.
-But, Leo is also a loose cannon, and as Gio enters his twenties, Leo has already been in and out of prison in the families ongoing fight with Russian mobsters.
-Meanwhile, having never recovered from her husband’s death, Gio’s mum Sophia (Lorraine Bracco) is desperate to protect her son from the family business at all costs.
+Born into a mob family, Gio is uncomfortable with the responsibilities that sit on his young shoulders following the murder of his father some years before.
+As a result, Gio’s older cousin Leo (Emory Cohen) has acted as his protector from a young age.
+But, Leo is also a loose cannon, and as Gio enters his twenties, Leo has already been in and out of prison several times in the family’s ongoing fight with Russian mobsters.
+Meanwhile, Gio’s mum Sophia (Lorraine Bracco), has never recovered from the murder of her husband and is desperate to protect her son from the family business at all costs.

-With Christmas approaching alongside the anniversary of his father’s death, Gio gets ready to attend the annual memorial and dinner party.
-A night led by Gio’s mob boss uncle, Angelo (Val Kilmer).
-And just as tradition dictates, Sophia has baked a special cake in memory of her late husband for Gio to transport.
-However, with Leo having disappeared, Gio feels nervous as he takes to the neon-lit streets of Brooklyn, cake in hand.
-And Gio is right to feel apprehensive, as this is the night his life changes forever.
+As Christmas approaches alongside the anniversary of his father’s death, Gio gets ready to attend the annual memorial dinner party, a night led by Gio’s mob boss uncle, Angelo (Val Kilmer).
+As tradition dictates, Sophia has baked a special cake in memory of her late husband for Gio to transport.
+However, with Leo having disappeared, Gio feels nervous as he takes to the neon-lit streets of Brooklyn.
+Of course, Gio is right to feel apprehensive, as this is the night that will change his life forever.

 READ MORE: THE WORLD WE KNEW

 If I am right, and there is an alternative cut of this movie languishing on an editing room floor, I hope to see it one day.
-But, if I am wrong, The Birthday Cake will go down as one of the worst baking disasters of 2021.
-With half the ingredients mistakenly left out, leading to a flat, tasteless and disappointing birthday surprise.
+But, if I am wrong, The Birthday Cake will go down as one of the biggest baking disasters of 2021, with half the ingredients left out.